compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

 into  the CMS Combine tool profile likelihood scans.

-Mentors: Jonas Rembser , Vassil Vasilev , David Lange
+Mentors: Jonas Rembser, Vassil Vasilev, David Lange

 ### **Description of the Project**